-The opportunity for hedge funds, private equity and other active asset managers in the U.S. retail market has never been more attractive.
+The opportunity for hedge funds, private equity, and other active asset managers to raise capital in the US retail market has never been more attractive.
 Global wealth has grown to over $200 trillion, and the individual investor market has been an increasingly important factor in the growth of asset managers.
 Financial advisors, including RIAs, Wirehouses, and Broker-Dealers, are playing an increasingly important role as their average assets under management surpass $100 million.
 While these important trends have been seemingly overshadowed by the incredible rise in passive investing, recent fund flows and product launches suggest that investors are turning again to active management.
 Although the opportunity is considerable, there are hurdles to overcome for those asset managers entering the retail market.
 Managers must structure advisor friendly products with consideration for multiple share classes, forge relationships with decision-makers across multiple platforms and optimize related expenses and revenues.
 With consolidation occurring at the largest financial advisory firms and fragmentation increasing at smaller ones, finding a scalable coverage model is paramount.
 In this article, we discuss four major trends taking place in the U.S. retail market that are creating opportunities for active managers and the coverage methods we believe will be enhanced by the implementation of a modern and agile sales model:

 1) A growing retail space exposes market share waiting to be captured